unigrid-project/daemon/doc/build-osx.md

         make check

-5. (Optional) You can also install huzud to your path:
+5. (Optional) You can also install unigridd to your path:

         make install